-... a fault is committed if, during the striking period, the striker or the partner touches any ball with any part of the body;
+... a fault is committed if, during the striking period, the striker or the partner touches any ball with any part of the body, the game and, if a peg point has been apparently so scored, Law 31 applies.

-except that no fault is committed under either of these modified Laws if the partner moves, picks up or arrests a ball that is not relevant to the stroke or in accordance with Laws 5.3.2 (temporary removal of a ball) or 17.3.1 (ball remaining in play after making a roquet) or 22.3 (ball remaining in play when it scores a peg point).
+- 45.3.2.1 that is not relevant to the stroke; or - 45.3.2.2 in accordance with Laws 5.3.2 (temporary removal of a ball) or 17.3.1 (ball remaining in play after making a roquet) or 22.3.2 (ball remaining in play when it scores a peg point).

 45.4 PLAYING A WRONG BALL No point may be scored by the striker for the partner's ball by striking it.
-Any point apparently so scored must be cancelled if discovered at any time before the end of the game and, if a peg point has been apparently so scored, Law 31 applies.
+Any point apparently so scored must be cancelled if discovered at any time before the end of

-45.5 MISPLACED CLIPS AND MISLEADING INFORMATION If a side is entitled to a replay under Law 32 from the start of a non-bisque turn, either player may play in the replay.
+45.5 FALSE INFORMATION OR MISPLACED BALL OR CLIP If a side is entitled to a replay under Law 32 from the start of a nonbisque turn, either player may play in the replay.

-46 ADVANCED OR SUPER-ADVANCED DOUBLES PLAY
+46 ORDINARY ADVANCED OR SUPER-ADVANCED DOUBLES PLAY

-When a game is played under the conditions of advanced or super-advanced doubles play, the laws of ordinary doubles play apply with the addition of Law 39 or Laws 40 and 41 respectively.
+When a game is played under the conditions of ordinary advanced or super-advanced doubles play, Law 45 applies with the addition of Law 39 or Laws 40 and 41 respectively.

-47 HANDICAP DOUBLES PLAY
+47 ORDINARY HANDICAP DOUBLES PLAY

-When a game is played under the conditions of handicap doubles play, the laws of ordinary doubles play apply subject to Laws 42 to 44 and the following additional Laws.
+When a game is played under the conditions of ordinary handicap doubles play, Law 45 applies with the addition of Laws 42 to 44 and the following additional Laws.

-47.1 NUMBER OF BISQUES TO BE GIVEN The number of bisques given by the lower handicapped side to the higher is half the difference between their aggregate handicaps.
+47.1 NUMBER OF BISQUES TO BE GIVEN The number of bisques given by the lower-handicapped side to the higher is half the difference between their aggregate handicaps.
 A fraction of a bisque above a half is counted as one bisque, a fraction below a half as a half-bisque.
 Law 42.2.1 is replaced by this determination.

-47.2 PLAYING A WRONG BALL Law 42.6 does not apply.
+47.2 PLAYING A WRONG BALL The first sentence of Law 42.6 does not apply.
 If the striker plays a wrong ball in the first stroke of a non-bisque turn and the error is rectified, either player who could lawfully have played the first stroke of the turn may then play a half-bisque or a bisque.